M64GitHub/movycat/README.md

 ![image](https://github.com/user-attachments/assets/fcfcb9a5-1b3a-43dc-8c30-15574aeda9fb)

 ## Why
-It is just a demo for movy, that simply provides rgba rendersurfaces, ways to manipulate and combine them, and functions to blast them to the terminal.
-You can render anything on, so why not movie-frames?
+This is just a demo for movy, that basically provides rgba rendersurfaces, ways to manipulate and combine them, and functions to blast them to the terminal.
+You can render anything on those, so why not movie-frames?

 ## ZIG
 **movycat** is entirely written in Zig.
+This offers us to seamlessly import libffmpeg.
+And libsdl2.
+And call it directly from the code.